-Athabasca University (AU) has approved a new policy to support learners whose studies have been disrupted as a result of the COVID-19 pandemic until at least Dec.
+Athabasca University (AU) has extended a temporary policy to support learners whose studies have been disrupted as a result of the COVID-19 pandemic until at least Dec.
 31, 2022.

 “We recognize the impact the COVID-19 pandemic has had on our learners and understand many learners may not have been able to achieve the grade outcomes they wanted,” said Anne-Marie Scott, Deputy Provost, Academic Operations.
 “This policy will provide a flexible grading option to mitigate the impact of that on a learner’s GPA.”

 The flexible grading option is available to learners who have achieved a minimum passing grade in their course, C- for undergraduate learners and B- for graduate learners.
 All learners are eligible, regardless of course load.

 To be eligible under the policy, the course must have been completed and the grade entered into AU’s systems between March 1, 2020, and Dec.
 31, 2022.
 The policy will be reviewed in December 2022 to determine whether it will be extended again.